-- Open the Network Connections dialog box in Windows.
-The specifics about opening this dialog box varies, depending on the version of Windows you are working on.
-For more information, see the Windows Help. - 2 Click Advanced Settings.
-If the machine name is used in the platform's "node name" box, The first connection in the list must be the supervisory network card.
-Use the up and down arrows to define the correct order of Connections.
+- 1 Open the Network Connections dialog box in Windows.
+The specifics about opening this dialog box varies, depending on the version of Windows you are working on. - 2 Click Advanced Settings.
+If the computer name is used in the platform's "node name" box, The first connection in the list must be the supervisory network card.
+Use the up and down arrows to define the correct order. - 3 Connections.